cgiacomi/r2do/README.md

 # r2do

-r2do is a simple todo gem to help remember any things that come to mind while developing your application
+r2do is a simple todo gem to help you remember anything that comes to mind. r2do can be used for normal daily tasks or for your ruby development.

 ## Installation